EMPLOYEE ACCOMMODATIONS

 How to choose the right accommodation for your company—even if it’s not what the employee prefers

-When to revisit an accommodation that’s not working, and when unpaid time off is required
+When to revisit an accommodation that’s not working and when unpaid time off is required

-How remote work is the hottest accommodation—and when it must be offered
+How remote work is the hottest accommodation—and when it MUST be offered

 Religious Accommodations

-What information you can request from the employee—and what you absolutely cannot ask
+What information you can request from the employee and what you absolutely cannot ask

-What facts you need to have to justify turning down a request (it’s harder than ever now)
+What facts you need to have to justify turning down a request

-Why you should never question a belief’s authenticity or demand clerical proof unless it’s clear the worker is dishonest
+Why you should never question a belief’s authenticity or demand clerical proof unless it’s clear the worker is being dishonest

 Why You Should Attend